 Agricultural land in the Southern Highlands and Shoalhaven region occupies 2,509 square kilometres, or 38 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 3,216 square kilometres, or 48 per cent of the region.
 The most common land use by area is Nature Conservation, which occupies 2,801 square kilometres or 42 per cent of the Southern Highlands and Shoalhaven region.

-Health care and social assistance was the largest employment sector with 9,700 people, followed by construction with 6,900 people, and education and training with 5,400 people.
-Other important employment sectors in the region were retail trade, accommodation and food services, and administrative and support services.
-The agriculture, forestry and fishing sector employed 100 people, representing less than 1 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 9,900 people, followed by construction with 6,500 people, and education and training with 4,700 people.
+Other important employment sectors in the region were retail accommodation and food services; transport, postal and warehousing; and retail trade .

 Value of agricultural production